 In addition to Jyväskylä, the Jyväskylä Region includes the municipalities of Hankasalmi, Joutsa, Laukaa, Muurame, Petäjävesi, Toivakka, Uurainen and Äänekoski.
 The region is home to two UNESCO World Heritage sites: Petäjävesi Old Church and the Oravivuori triangulation tower.
 In addition, the region has more sites designed by Alvar Aalto than any other area its size in the world.

 Photo: Suomen Ilmakuva Oy

-One of the most attractive areas in Finland, Jyväskylä is the modern and youthful home of almost 142,000 residents.
+One of the most attractive areas in Finland, Jyväskylä is the modern and youthful home of 142,000 residents.
 Its conveniently compact city centre and vibrant countryside create a fascinating whole.
 Famous for its students and architecture, Jyväskylä offers a wide range of Finnish and international events as well as activities around the year.
-Its events, sights, restaurants and accommodation and shopping opportunities attract a large number of Finnish and international visitors. www.jyvaskyla.fi/international
+Its events, sights, restaurants and accommodation and shopping opportunities attract a large number of Finnish and international visitors. https://www.jyvaskyla.fi/en

 Revontuli Resort’s sauna world and entertainment offer - golf, bowling and dining - as well as fantastic igloos stand at Hankasalmi’s heart.
 In winter Finland’s best ski centre for families – Häkärinteet – offers 13 ski slopes plus the Häkä Snow Park.
 From Häähninmäki there is a network of recreational trails extending over 100 km for hikers and mountain bikers set amidst outstanding nature.
 Sepän Galleria, the museum village in the centre of Hankasalmi proper as well as the observatory at Kankainen are all worthy of a visit.
 Erä’s Pete in turn will be happy to arrange activities and